-If it does recognise the next 7 bits as an address from the master device, the next ‘W’ as R/W bit tells the slave to read data coming from master for the following packet (master writes).
+If it does recognise the next 7 bits as an address from the master device, the next ‘W’ as R/W bit tells the slave to read data coming from the master for the following packet (master writes).
 This sequence followed by the ACK bit that the slave must generate to indicate that it understood the address.

-When salve wants to generate the acknowledge bit (ACK signal), the master device releases the SDA line and the open drain output is pulled high (idle state).
+When salve wants to generate the acknowledge bit (ACK signal), the master device releases the SDA line and the open-drain output is pulled high (idle state).
 This allows the slave device to generate the acknowledge bit (ACK signal) by pulling SDA low (only for that specific bit period).

 DATA TRANSFER SEQUENCE IN I2C

 Data transfer sequence from master to slave is, Master sends → S, ADDRESS, W, and then waits for the Slave signal which is an acknowledge bit (ACK) that will be generated by slave only, if the address sent by the master matches the slave’s internal address.

 If this happens then the master sends DATA and waits for acknowledgement (ACK) from the slave.
 The master terminates the Byte transfer by generating a stop bit (P) (or repeat Start).

 Note: One more protocol which uses the open – drain concept is the Dallas 1-wire protocol – but that is far slower.
 The benefit of the 1-wire protocol is that it permits powering and operating of the device through the one wire!
 It also allows communication (signal transmission) over very large distances unlike the I2C protocol.

 7. I2C – MASTER WANTS TO READ DATA